The Best Area To Stay In Tokyo For First Time Visitors: Ultimate Guide

 Photo Credit: Expedia

-You already know that I am a big fan of Tokyu Stay due to its in-room washer/dryer and countless amenities.
+I personally stayed in Tokyu Stay and really loved it because the rooms have their own washer/dryer.
 Tokyu Stay pays attention to fine details to ensure that you have everything you might need at your fingertips so you can prioritize going out and seeing Tokyo!

 My favorite aspect of this hotel is the rooftop lounge with a stunning view of Tokyo Sky Tree.